andrastantos/brew/docs/cpu/isa_details.rst

 Logic Type Determination and Coalescing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For certain logical operations (and, or, xor etc.) a the following logic is used to determine the operand and destination types.
+For certain logical operations (and, or, xor etc.) the following logic is used to determine the operand and destination types.

 The type of the up to two operands of the instruction is examined.

-If the *logic* types of the two operands are not compatible, an :code:`exc_type` exception is raised.
+If the *logic* types of the two operands are not :ref:`compatible<type_compatibility>`, an :code:`exc_type` exception is raised.

 The result type is determined by the type of :code:`$rA` for operations with two register-operand or by the type of the single register-operand if only one exists.